 This is a great trick to have up your sleeve.
-I found it on the Threads Magazine site when I was searching for my favorite article on sewing knits for you.
-Just as I was missing the “old” Threads (a sure sign of my getting old!), I found something really cool from Kenneth D. King on their site.
+I found it on the Threads magazine site when I was searching for my favorite article on sewing knits for you.
+Just as I was missing the magazine as I’d remembered it from the past, I found something really cool from Kenneth D. King.
 I didn’t realize he was a contributor.
-I took a class with him back in the 90s in Los Altos and later bought his book called (what else?), Cool Tricks (recently updated with a new title, Cool Couture).
-I was so inspired when I saw these instructions here yesterday, that I decided to make my own flower last night (that’s it above).
+I took a class with him back in the 90s in Los Altos and later bought his book called Cool Tricks (recently updated with a new title, Cool Couture).
+I was so inspired when I saw these instructions here yesterday that I decided to make my own flower last night (that’s it above).
 Since seeing Kenneth’s name takes me back to the 90s, I guess it’s fitting that I used some leftover silk dupioni from a skirt I made for a brother-in-law’s fancy Manhattan wedding in 1996.

-I still have that skirt.
-I loved making it.
-I remember during the time I was sewing it – maybe just falling asleep or waking up I’d think about that skirt and it just made me so happy.
-The only problem was that I really overdosed on the silk and pastel shades and with the skirt, top, and wrap together I resembled a rainbow sherbet ice cream cone.
+I still have that skirt and loved making it.
+I remember during the time when I was sewing it – maybe just falling asleep or waking up – I’d think about it and this feeling of happiness would wash over me.
+The only problem was that with an overdose of silk and pastel shades in the top and wrap that I also made to wear with the skirt to the wedding I ended up looking like a rainbow sherbet ice cream cone.

 That’s my first issue of Threads from December 1987/January 1988.
 Can you believe those gloves?
 What a great photo.
-Now Threads is devoted to sewing, but it used to cover more kinds of textile making from around the world.
-It’s still a high quality publication, though, and now that I know that it’s Kenneth’s work on the cover of the current issue, I just might have to pick up a copy.
+Now Threads is devoted to sewing, but it used to cover a variety of textile arts from around the world.
+It’s still a high quality publication though, and now that I know that it’s Kenneth’s work on the cover of the current issue I just might have to pick up a copy.